 Proper Applications for Dry Sprinkler Systems

 Dry sprinkler systems are primarily intended for buildings that do not maintain a consistent temperature of 40 degrees Fahrenheit or higher.
 They are most popularly used in warehouses and other buildings that may be partially or completely unheated.
 The reason is simple: If a wet system is used under such conditions, the water held in the pipes can freeze, causing the pipes to burst.
 Also, blockages may occur.
 In a dry system, water is not kept in the distribution piping.
 Rather, the pipes are charged with pressurized air from a compressor or similar device.
 When the sprinklers are activated, the air is released.
 In turn, the valve opens, and water is sent to the pipes and on to the sprinklers.
 This can result in a delay of up to 60 seconds.
 During that time, considerable damage can be done.

 The easiest way to determine which fire sprinkler system is right for your business is by asking yourself whether the temperature of the premises ever dips below 40 degrees Fahrenheit.
 If not, a wet system is almost always ideal.
 If heating is inconsistent or nonexistent, however, a dry fire sprinkler system is probably the best option.
 A subset of the dry category is the pre-action type system, which involves the use of lower air pressurization.
 This type of system is ideal for computer labs and other areas where sensitive equipment is stored.

 The information above is really only the tip of the iceberg when it comes to choosing the right Houston fire sprinklers.
 To ensure that you make the right choice, hire a reputable and experienced fire suppression company.
-Advantage Fire Protection has many years of experience in providing Houston fire alarms, fire suppression systems and fire sprinklers.
+Advantage Interests Inc. has many years of experience in providing Houston fire alarms, fire suppression systems, and fire sprinklers.
 We can help you identify the configuration that suits your company’s needs and budget, so contact us today.